mikedecr/site-hugo/hugo/content/blog/causal-bayes-3-pillars/index.md

   Bayesian modeling and three "pillars" of causal inference
 subtitle: |
   Reinterpreting potential outcomes, identification assumptions, and estimation
+summary: >
+  I do not believe that Bayesian modeling is the only way to truth and light.

+  But I do believe that single-minded focus on "unbiasedness" in all forms will produce unreliable inferences, Bayesian or otherwise.
 excerpt: >
   I do not believe that Bayesian modeling is the only way to truth and light.